 I have been performing full-time now since 2006 at restaurants, bars, coffeehouses, weddings, assisted living facilities, festivals and private/corporate events.
 My husband and I relocated to Wilmington, North Carolina in December 2009 after being on the road for three months with our three cats.
 Wilmington has an amazing live music scene, and I'm gratified to be a part of it.
 I am enjoying collaborating with other musicians in groups as well, and started singing jazz (1920's and standards) a lot.

-In 2010, I started a Listening Room Concert series, Stone Soup Concerts.
-And after taking a training to be a Music Together teacher, I started my own early childhood music and movement program, Happy Little Singers, and am enjoying the delightful play time with kids ages 6 months to 7 years.
+In 2010, I started a Listening Room Concert series, Stone Soup Concerts which had a nice 7 year run.
+In 2012 created and started my own early childhood music and movement program, Happy Little Singers, and enjoyed the delightful play time with kids ages 6 months to 7 years, and their parents, until March 2020 when COVID started spreading.
+The program has since been retired.

 In 2012, I was honored to win Wilma Magazine's "Woman to Watch" award!